Roasted Mixed Nuts (100 G)

 Portion Control

-Limit your intake of roasted mixed nuts to a small serving size to minimize the impact on your blood sugar levels.
+Limit your intake of roasted mixed nuts to a small handful (about 1 ounce) to help manage the glucose spike.

 Pair with Protein